Skip to content

 Richard

-First, open the app by clicking the Start menu and finding it in your list of apps.
+First, launch the app by clicking the Start menu and selecting it on the All Apps list.

 Turn on or off automatically starting Microsoft Teams